+It is normal to go through ups and downs in relationships.
+Even if things don’t feel like they are going well there is always a way forward to work through any issues in that special relationship.
 Many associate relationship counselling with a crisis event.
 However, counselling can be an excellent way to check in with your partner, discuss any potential problems and allow you to work towards a healthy and positive relationship continually.
+Can relationship counselling help?
+It certainly can.

 Whether you’re interested in regular appointments or are seeking support for a particular situation that has arisen within your relationship, counselling is a worthwhile avenue to ensure both parties are heard, understood and feel as though they are making a valuable contribution to the partnership.